heyitswejdan/wejdan.github.io/proof_complexity.md

 A proof system $$A$$  polynomially simulates another proof system $$B$$ if there is a way to translate every proof in $$B$$ to a proof in $$A$$ while maintaining a polynomial blow-up in the proof size.
 Sometimes, two proof systems simulate each other.
 In that case, we say that the two proof systems are polynomially equivalent.

 From this, we can see a semi-ordering of proof systems.
-A question posed by J. Krajíček and P. Pudlák (1989) <!---proper citation---> is whether this chain of proof systems end in an optimal proof system, i.e. a proof system that polynomially simulates every other proof system.
+A question posed by J. Krajíček and P. Pudlák in 1989 [6] is whether this chain of proof systems end in an optimal proof system, i.e. a proof system that polynomially simulates every other proof system.
 This is still an open question.
-However, Krajíček and Pudlák were able to show that if $$EXP = NEXP$$ then such a proof system exists (notice that this is a sufficient but not a necessary condition).
+However, Krajíček and Pudlák ([6] as cited in [9]) were able to show that if $$EXP = NEXP$$ then such a proof system exists (notice that this is a sufficient but not a necessary condition).

 The landscape of proof systems is starting to shape up, but there is still a lot of mysteries.
 In what follows, we will go in a brief journey through the "hills" of proof systems.
 We will start with the weaker (less efficient) ones with a known lower bound, and then progressively move towards more sophisticated proof systems.